scm-repo-mirror/mozilla-ai_llamafile/README_0.10.0.md

 latest PR introduces dynamic GPU support (starting with Metal first).

-While we are adding llamafile features back, some parts of the build might fail (for instance, the current build deos not support whisperfile and stable diffusion yet).
+While we are adding llamafile features back, some parts of the build might fail (for instance, the current build does not support whisperfile and stable diffusion yet).
 If you want the more stable build with older code you can still use the code (and the instructions) you can find in the main branch, while here you'll find the most recent stuff.